-On the night of March 17, 2015, Tamara Shelton’s husband, Mike Shelton, found her sprawled on the floor.
+On the night of March 17, 2015, Tamara Shelton’s husband, Mike, found her sprawled on the floor.
 Frantic, he called emergency services.
-Only later would they learn that a brain aneurysm caused her to pass out.
+Only later would they learn that a brain aneurysm caused her to lose consciousness.

 Surprisingly, Tamara had experienced only a single instance of a severe headache with pain and dizziness two months prior to her diagnosis.
 Yet it was enough to make her see a doctor who ordered a CAT scan and blood work — but the tests all came back normal.
 Instead, she was treated for vertigo.

 “I knew walking out of that hospital that something wasn’t right.
-I knew that I was being misdiagnosed.”
+I knew that I was being misdiagnosed,” she said.